 Wolf Moon is the band that grew out of rock duo Lethbridge Owen, and is fast becoming known as one of the UK’s most respected up-and-coming original rock bands.

-In a world dominated by formulaic harmonies, predictable riffs and copy-and-paste lyrics, Wolf Moon's songwriter Jimmy Owen draws from the creative spirit of great artists from Lindsay Buckingham to Jimi Hendrix, from Heart to Bonnie Raitt, producing songs of beauty, sincerity and emotional weight across a range of styles that defies pigeon-holing.
+In a world dominated by formulaic harmonies, predictable riffs and copy-and-paste lyrics, Wolf Moon's Singer/Songwriter Jimmy Owen and Kelly Lethbridge draw from the creative spirit of great artists from Lindsay Buckingham to Jimi Hendrix, from Heart to Bonnie Raitt, producing songs of beauty, sincerity and emotional weight across a range of styles that defies pigeon-holing.
 The band brings together some of the UK's finest musicians, with Jimmy's formidable lead guitar combined with Kelly Lethbridge's gorgeous sultry vocals backed by the inimitable rhythm section of Erik Stams (drums), Noah Nelson (bass) and Steve Allsworth (guitar) plus guests.
 The on-stage chemistry that results is truly captivating.

 Their first album Mind Over Matter (released Apr 2019) was rewarded with glowing critical acclaim for its ambitious pan-genre patchwork of styles and sounds and striking ecelcticism, with frequent parallels drawn to Buckingham-Nicks.
 The band leads us through luminous sonic landscapes, through light and shade, with Jimmy's wild and expansive soloing style balanced perfectly by Kelly's silky expressive tone and impressive range.
 Wolf Moon invoke the untamed panoramas of the West Coast, shifting seamlessly from classic rock beats to sultry blues to acoustic ethereal folk and back again.
 There is always something new to find in Jimmy's restless harmonies and haunting, poetic lyrics, which will also take centre stage in their forthcoming second album, set for studio in early 2020.
 Guitar lovers will also be drawn to Jimmy’s obsession with tone, working with often rare vintage gear such as ‘70s echo plex and ‘60s Marshall plexi which together with the band’s rich vocal harmonies gives Wolf Moon its distinctive big panoramic sound.
 Beautifully summed up by John Dryland of Cargo Records, “Wolf Moon’s always immaculate vocals, subtle and mature songwriting combined with stellar performances all round and with Jimmy Owen’s fantastic tone and incredible guitar playing make this band a must-see.
 Wolf Moon really is one to watch out for.”

-Wolf Moon's favourite artists and biggest influences include Fleetwood Mac, John Meyer, Heart, Lesley Duncan, Jimi Hendrix, Janis Joplin, Bonnie Raitt, Cream, Led Zeppelin, Trucks Tedeschi, James Taylor, Carole King, Joni Mitchell, Paul Simon, Pink Floyd, First Aid Kit, Fairport Convention, Big Wreck – and many more.
+Wolf Moon's favourite artists and biggest influences include Fleetwood Mac, Sting, John Mayer, Heart, Lesley Duncan, Jimi Hendrix, Janis Joplin, Bonnie Raitt, Cream, Led Zeppelin, Trucks Tedeschi, James Taylor, Carole King, Joni Mitchell, Paul Simon, Pink Floyd, First Aid Kit, Fairport Convention, Big Wreck – and many more.

 Jimmy Owen (lead guitar & vocals)

 Wolf Moon founder and songwriter Jimmy first picked up a guitar age 16, and at 17 his career was already off to a flying start sitting in David Gilmour’s living room learning licks on his famous Fender Strat.
-By age 18 Jimmy had received an unconditional offer to study music at BIMM, where he learned with the legendary Guthrie Govan, and where was later to meet many of his Wolf Moon bandmates.
+By age 18 Jimmy studied with the legendary Guthrie Govan, and where was later to meet many of his Wolf Moon bandmates.
 In 2018 UK press began waking up to Jimmy as a world-class talent, both as an electric and acoustic guitarist and as a singer-songwriter, producer and MD.
-Known for his virtuosity across a wide range of styles paired with an obsessive attention to tone, in 2019 Jimmy was delighted to be endorsed by Victory Amps, PRS Guitars, Flattley Pedals, Kool Amplification, and Audient as the face of their new Sono interface.
-Plans are underway for Jimmy to cut his first album under his own name in Austin, Texas on invitation from Chris Maresh, bassist of the legendary Eric Johnson and featured musician on the single 'Re-Inspire', with whose harmonic wizardry and dexterity Jimmy is often compared.
+Known for his virtuosity across a wide range of styles paired with an obsessive attention to tone, in 2019 Jimmy was delighted to be endorsed by Victory Amps, PRS Guitars, Flattley Pedals, Kool Amplification (Signature Amp now availible), and Audient as the face of their new Sono interface.
 Full bio & more info available on Jimmy’s website.

 Kelly Lethbridge (vocals)